-International Thunderbirds Day is celebrated every year on September 30, founded by ITV Studios in 2017.
-The holiday is dedicated to the popular British science fiction series, Thunderbirds.
-The first series was released in 1965, then two seasons of 32 episodes each were filmed.
-The series impresses with its special effects and beautiful music.
+International Thunderbirds Day is celebrated every year on September 30.
+The holiday was founded by ITV Studios in 2017 and honors the iconic British science fiction series Thunderbirds.
+The original series premiered in 1965, consisting of two seasons and 32 episodes.
+Thunderbirds is famous for its innovative special effects and memorable music.

 History